bootstrap-vue/bootstrap-vue/src/directives/toggle/README.md

 - `aria-controls` - the ID(s) of the collapse or sidebar component(s) being toggled
 - `aria-expanded` - the visibility state of the collapse or sidebar (see the [caveats section](#caveats-with-multiple-targets) below)

-When the target component is _not_ expanded, the trigger element will have the class `collapsed` applied.
-When the target component is expanded, the `collapsed` class will be removed from the trigger element and the class `not-collapsed` will be added (the `not-collapsed` class was added in BootstrapVue v2.14.0).

 ### Caveats with multiple targets